celisun/ROS_odom_spin_Irobot_Create/README.md

 # ROS odom spin
-Irobot Create 2, make accurate spins using ROS odometry and multiple tasks, can be used as the building block for various complex tasks in irobot navigation.
+Irobot Create 2, make accurate spins using ROS odometry messages, can be used as the building block for various complex tasks in irobot navigation.

 **[Autonomous Robotics Lab](http://campusrover.org.s3-website-us-west-2.amazonaws.com)**